-Our Experienced Car Accident Lawyers Explain Some Important Things You Need To Know If You Were Injured When Your Car Was Struck From Behind
+Our Experienced Rear End Accident Lawyers Explain Some Important Things You Need To Know If You Were Injured When Your Car Was Struck From Behind

 Rear end car accidents make up over 30% of all car accidents, according to government data.
 These accidents usually happen when the vehicle behind is following too closely.
-Here are some important things you need to know if you were involved in this type of car accident.
+Let our Bronx rear end car accident lawyer explain some important things you need to know if you were involved in this type of car accident.

 How to Prove (and Win) a Rear End Car Accident